Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: Introduction

-The goal of this article is to investigate the effect of this dynamical quantity on a \emph{quantum} system.
-Assume for instance that we consider a Schrödinger operator $P=-\h^2\Delta + V$, with a smooth potential $V$ on a 2-dimensional Riemannian manifold; assume moreover that this operator is \emph{quantum integrable} (see Section~\ref{sec:quantum}).
-Then, what is the manifestation of the underlying classical rotation number on the spectrum of $P$?
-A first answer was given by Hitrik and Sjöstrand in a series of papers~\cite{hitrik-sjostrand-I,san-hitrik-sjostrand} where they study the case of weakly non-selfadjoint operators (\emph{i.e.}, $V$ has a small imaginary part), and they proved that the asymptotics of the spectrum, in the semiclassical limit $\h\to 0$, exhibit very different behaviors depending on the rationality of the rotation number.
 In the purely selfadjoint case, the construction of quasi-modes in the various situations where $w$ is strongly irrational or not was known for a long time, see for instance~\cite{lazutkin-book, colin-quasi-modes}; however, perhaps surprisingly, only the non-selfadjoint case, where the spectrum, instead of being one-dimensional, is deployed in the complex plane, gives some hope to recognize useful geometric structures from the eigenvalues themselves.
-For quasi-periodic dynamics, this idea was exploited to recover the Birkhoff normal form from the complex spectrum in~\cite{hall-13}.
+For quasi-periodic dynamics, this idea was exploited to recover the Birkhoff normal form from the complex spectrum in~\cite{hall-13}, and to define quantum monodromy in the non-selfadjoint case~\cite{phan-14}.
 A strong motivation for our work is the recent paper~\cite{hitrik-sjostrand-band}, which naturally leads to this intriguing question: can you detect the rationality of the rotation number from the spectrum?